TradeTech Europe 2020

 STREAM B: Innovative ETF Trading Strategies

-4:15 pm - 4:50 pm DISCUSSION PANEL: How has the transparency, safety and efficiency of the European ETF market been impacted by MiFID II and what does this mean for your trading strategies?- Evaluating how ETFs are priced and their true value
+4:15 pm - 4:50 pm DISCUSSION PANEL: How has the transparency, safety and efficiency of the European ETF market been impacted by MiFID II and what does this mean for your trading strategies?

 - What’s the underlying liquidityand what’s the long standing impact given it being artificial?